Search This Blog

 An astronaut threw a boomerang while visiting the International Space Station and it came back to him, even in the absence of gravity.

-The current world record for the most consecutive boomerang catches is 2251, set by Yannick Charles of France in Strasbourg, France on September 4, 1995.
+The current world record for boomerang juggling (keeping at least two boomerangs in the air), is 555 consecutive catches set by Yannick Charles of France in Strasbourg, France on September 4, 1995.

 The longest recorded time for throwing and catching a boomerang that stayed airborne is 3 minutes and 49 seconds.
 This record was set by Seattle attorney Betsylew Miale-Gix at a tournament in Tucson, Arizona. on February 23, 2008.